bevinl/musicxml-tempo-modifier/README.md

 # musicxml-tempo-modifier
-HTML page containing javascript that handles proportional modification of the global tempo of a score file in uncompressed musicxml format.
+HTML page containing javascript that handles proportional modification of the global tempo of a score in a file with uncompressed musicxml format.

 Can be used on localhost, no webserver needed.
 Just git clone and load the html file in your browser!